lildude/dev-micropub-pages/_posts/2020-10-21-micropub-test-of-creating-an.md

 layout: note
 tags:
 - test1
+- test2
-date: 2020-10-21 11:06:07 +0100
+date: 2020-10-21 11:09:02 +0100
 ---

-Micropub test of creating an h-entry with one category.
-This post should have one category, test1
+Micropub test of creating an h-entry with categories.
+This post should have two categories, test1 and test2